aerogear-attic/aerogear-digger-java-client/releasing.md

 ### Big Picture

-* We release to Sonatype Nexus.
-* That syncs with Maven Central.
+We release to Sonatype Nexus and that syncs with Maven Central.
-* We don't use JBoss Nexus as it is slower and there is no need for that if we are able to publish to Sonatype.

-A more general document with no Sonatype inststructions: https://github.com/aerogear/collateral/wiki/Release-Process-(Java)
+A more general document with no Sonatype instructions: https://github.com/aerogear/collateral/wiki/Release-Process-(Java)

 ## Requirements